Central sleep apnea is a disorder in which breathing repeatedly stops and starts during sleep.

 Central sleep apnea is a serious medical condition.
 Some complications include:

 Fatigue.
-The repeated awakenings associated with sleep apnea make normal, restorative sleep impossible.
-People with central sleep apnea often experience severe fatigue, daytime drowsiness and irritability.
+The repeated awakenings associated with sleep apnea make restorative sleep impossible.
+People with central sleep apnea often have severe fatigue, daytime drowsiness and irritability.

-You may have difficulty concentrating and find yourself falling asleep at work, while watching television or even when driving.
+You might have trouble focusing.
+You also may find yourself falling asleep at work, while watching television or even while driving.

 Cardiovascular problems.
-In addition, sudden drops in blood oxygen levels that occur during central sleep apnea may adversely affect heart health.
+Sudden drops in blood oxygen levels that occur during central sleep apnea can affect heart health.

 If you have heart disease, repeated episodes of low blood oxygen increase the risk of irregular heart rhythms.